Skip to main content

 Worked example — Phyn Plus Smart Water Assistant:

-Detection Accuracy: 9.5 (ranked first by Utah State University across all tested flow rates, including micro-leaks below 0.1 GPM that no spot sensor detects).
+Detection Accuracy: 9.5 (ranked first by Utah State University across all tested flow rates, including micro-leaks below 0.1 GPM that spot sensors typically cannot detect).
 Shutoff Speed: 10 (automatic valve closure within seconds of anomaly detection, zero human intervention required).
 Insurance Partnerships: 10 (15+ carrier partnerships including State Farm, USAA, Nationwide, Liberty Mutual, Travelers).
 Coverage Breadth: 10 (monitors every fixture and pipe on the supply line, including in-wall leaks invisible to floor-mounted sensors).

 (9.5 x 10 x 10 x 10) / 100 = 95.0